Barbara Pritchard is an Upper Murray artist who works from her studio amongst bushland near Walwa, Victoria.

 Barbara’s work in textiles has been recognized throughout Australia and USA as well as residing in the Victoria Museum Archives.

 At the core of Pritchard’s work is a deep respect for the environment, which is demonstrated through her use of natural, recycled and ethically sourced fibre, water, framing materials, printing techniques and solar energy.
+She uses a variety of techniques in her work, including dyeing, screen printing, embroidery, and quilting.
+Her pieces often feature complex layers of fabric and intricate stitching, creating a sense of depth and texture.

 Barbara’s art practice has developed over 40 years of living closely with the environment in the Snowy Mountain Region of Victoria.